Metabolic Confusion Diet: What Is It and How Does It Work?

 • Lack of research: The only study on metabolic confusion was limited in scope.
 There haven't been any studies to see how long-term metabolic confusion affects weight loss or overall health, especially long-term.

-The million-dollar question for weight loss is not just how to lose it but how to keep it off in a sustainable, non-restrictive way.
+The million-dollar question for weight loss is not just how to lose it but how to prevent weight gain in a sustainable, non-restrictive way.

-Generally, diets that require long-term calorie counting aren't sustainable for people because calorie restriction can be challenging to maintain.
-Plus, it doesn't address reasons we overeat in the first place or all the emotional behaviors that may be tied to diet and food choices.
+Generally, diets that require long-term calorie counting are only sustainable for some because calorie restriction can be challenging to maintain.
+Plus, they don't address the reasons we overeat in the first place or all the emotional behaviors that may be tied to diet and food choices.

 More than anything, achieving a healthy weight requires a plan that works for you.
-It's not just about your diet but your whole lifestyle, including fitness, sleep, stress levels, and more.
-Signos can help you find all the pieces of the puzzle to create a personalized, sustainable plan for health and fitness.
+It's not just about your eating pattern but your whole lifestyle, including strength training, sleep, stress levels, and more.
+Signos can help you find all the puzzle pieces to create a personalized, sustainable plan for health and wellness.

 Signos uses a continuous glucose monitor (CGM) to provide real-time metabolic feedback.
-Your CGM data helps you better understand how food, exercise, and other lifestyle factors impact your metabolic health and weight.
+Your CGM data helps you better understand how food, physical activity, and other healthy lifestyle factors impact your metabolic health and weight.
 With Signos' feedback, you can make more informed decisions about your health and fitness to remove metabolic roadblocks and reach your goals.

 Curious to learn more?
 Find out if Signos is a good fit for you by taking this quick quiz.